Christine McVie of Fleetwood Mac dies at 79, band confirms

 “Rumours” featured one of McVie’s signature songs, “Songbird.”
 Written solely by McVie, she would notably often sing the song on her own at the close of Fleetwood Mac concerts.

+Earlier this year, Nicks spoke fondly of McVie to the New Yorker, saying “she kind of instantly became my best friend… We made a pact, in the very beginning, that we would never be treated with disrespect by all the male musicians in the community.
+And we really stuck to it.”

 As part of Fleetwood Mac, McVie was inducted into the Rock and Roll Hall of Fame in 1999.
-The band continues to be among the most respected in the world, in addition to among the best selling.
+The band continues to be among the most respected in the world, in addition to one of the best-selling.

+McVie released several solo albums throughout her career, including 1970’s “Christine Perfect” and 1984’s “Christine McVie.”
+A compilation album titled “Songbird (A Solo Collection)” was released in June, serving as McVie’s final release.

+In promotion for the compilation, which featured previously unreleased material, McVie discussed her role as a woman in the music industry in the 1960s and 70s, telling the Guardian, “Not too many women have said, ‘Thanks for groundbreaking,” to be honest.
+I’m sure I was appreciated but it wasn’t hero worship or anything like that.
+Can you tell them to start [laughs]?”